Digital Nomad Life in Orkney Islands, Scotland

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in the Orkney Islands, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a larger house.
 Next, you should research the different areas in the Orkney Islands to find a location that suits your lifestyle and needs.
 Some people might prefer a quiet, rural setting, while others might want to be closer to the amenities of a town.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online property websites that list rentals and properties for sale in Scotland, including Rightmove, Zoopla, and S1homes.
 These websites allow you to filter your search based on location, property type, number of bedrooms, and price range.
 In addition to online searches, you might also want to contact local estate agents in the Orkney Islands.
 They can provide valuable insight into the local property market and might be able to alert you to suitable properties before they're listed online.
 If you're planning to rent, you'll typically need to provide references and proof of income.
 If you're buying a property, you'll need to secure a mortgage unless you're buying outright.
 Finally, before making a decision, it's a good idea to visit the Orkney Islands to view potential properties in person.
 This will give you a better feel for the area and the property itself.
-Remember, finding a place to live can take time, so it's important to be patient and not rush into a decision," remarked one foreigner who made the move to Orkney Islands.
+Remember, finding a place to live can take time, so it's important to be patient and not rush into a decision," said one expat in Orkney Islands.

 What do people appreciate most about the culture in Orkney Islands?